Chewposhi/Information-Retrieval/README.md

 6. uncommnet line 65 to 72
 7. comment out line 77 to 87

-P.S. if you do the above steps, the movie review and poster for every movie will be the same
+P.S. if you do the above step 4, the movie reviews and poster for every movie will be the same